 - Submit your high school diploma or GED to the admissions office of the University you wish to study.

-- Be prepared to submit all your college transcripts to the admissions office of the college you plan to attend.
+- Make sure to prepare and submit all your college transcripts to the admissions office of the college you intend to attend.

 - Submit a registration deposit of $200 on the Application Status page.
 This is a one-time fee that you will charge to your bank statement.